 This two-day workshop focuses on how to break down math instruction during and after the lesson to support both struggling and advanced learners.
 Developing effective instructional strategies that allow teachers to fill in gaps and enrich thinking is key!

 New to the CPA approach, three-part lesson structure and bar modeling?
 Join Mathodology this summer to understand these methods and how effectively implementing them can increase student learning!

-Join Sarah and Ban Har for this three-day institute in sunny Florida!
+Join Sarah and Ban Har for this two-day institute in sunny Florida!
 This course will challenge teachers to reflect on current practices and evaluate what effect instructional decisions have on student learning.

 Be inspired and equipped with effective instructional strategies to meet various student needs within the classroom.
 Led by Dr Yeap Ban Har and Sarah Schaefer, this three-day course will provide insights into creating environments that promote deep learning where students and teachers are excited to reason, communicate, and think mathematically.

 A new, exciting and innovative approach to teaching mathematics in the Kindergarten and Pre-Kindergarten years!